HL7/cqf-recommendations/pages/documentation-approach-01-main-page.md

 Translating guideline recommendations and other types of guidance into practice has historically been a site by site exercise that has been disconnected from guideline/guidance development, creating unnecessary redundancies and introducing potential errors in translation that can lead to inconsistencies in how the guideline or guidance is executed.
 This clinical practice guidelines implementation guide (CPG-IG) consists of standards and a standardized, scalable approach to help make the effort of translating and implementing clinical practice guidelines and other types of guidance more efficient and effective.
 Key aspects include:

 1. An integrated guideline/guidance development and implementation process (referred to as “the integrated process”)
-2. Common standards that can work across the entire data lifecycle (a.k.a. learning health system - see figure 2) and different electronic health record (EHR) platforms
+2. Common standards that can work across the entire data lifecycle (a.k.a. learning health system - see FIG. 02) and different electronic health record (EHR) platforms
 3. Closed-loop guideline content and information flow inclusive of feedback and feedforward processes

 <details open>

 <summary>

-Figure 02.
+FIG. 02.
 The data lifecycle and impacts to the public’s health (Michaels, M, U.S. Centers for Disease Control and Prevention, 2019).
 An updated version of this lifecycle directly related to the processes, approaches, and computable artifacts discussed in this section is shown below.

 </summary>